buildpacks/spec/buildpack.md

 For that environment variable value
 - Later buildpacks' environment variable file contents MUST override earlier buildpacks' environment variable file contents.
 - For environment variable file contents originating from the same buildpack, file contents that are later (when sorted alphabetically ascending by associated layer name) MUST override file contents that are earlier.

+In all cases, file contents MUST NOT be evaluated by a shell or otherwise modified before inclusion in environment variable values.

 ## Security Considerations